simeonjackson/highly-available-webapp/README.md

 In a real environment I could request an increase in quota but for this lab I just wanted to get the basic point across.

-Normally you would see rhe third instance provision and the load balancer would have another option to route traffic.
+Normally you would see the third instance provision and the load balancer would have another option to route traffic.
 When the average CPU drops below 30% again.
 The third instance would deprovision.

 Thanks for taking your time to go through my lab!